Eyewitness memory (child testimony): Amygdala

 The amygdala is located deep within the temporal lobe of the brain and is involved in the acquisition and retrieval of information on highly salient events.
 It is also involved in several functions of the body, which include determining what and where memories are stored in the brain.
 The determination of what/where memories are stored is dependent on how big of an emotional response an event evokes.
-This is related to eyewitness testimonies because young children usually have poorer recall for details of events, but when an event evokes a highly aversive response (unpleasant, arousing), they tend to remember it.
+This is related to eyewitness testimonies because young children usually have poorer recall for details of events, but when an event evokes a highly averse response (unpleasant, arousing), they tend to remember it.

 The amygdala does not stop developing until late adolescence.
 Research studies have found that in normal developing children, the volume of amygdala increases substantially between seven and 18 years of age.
 This influences how children perform as eyewitnesses because children will have poorer skills for storing and recalling memories of events prior to the age of seven.